anima-wg/brski-cloud/anima-brski-cloud.md

 Support for SNI is mandatory with TLS 1.3.

 Pledges SHOULD send a valid "server\_name" extension (SNI) whenever they know the domain name of the registrar they connect to.
-A Pledge creating a Provisional TLS connection according to {{BRSKI}} will often only know the link local IPv6 address of a Join Proxy that connects it to the Registrar.
+A Pledge creating a Provisional TLS connection according to {{BRSKI}} will often only know the link-local IPv6 address of a Join Proxy that connects it to the Registrar.
 Registrars are accordingly expected to ignore SNI information, as in most cases, the Pledge will not know how to set the SNI correctly.

 The Pledge MUST be manufactured with preloaded trust anchors that are used to verify the identity of the Cloud Registrar when establishing the TLS connection.